Kode-Kun/.mmm/README.md

 # Installation:
 ### Linux users:
-- Change the path in .mmm.sh to the path of the repo and copy it to your ~/bin/ folder
+- Change the path in .mmm.sh to the path of the repo
+- Copy it to your ~/bin/ folder
+- `.mmm.sh` to run the game

 ### Windows users:
 - idk